Observations and thoughts

 This blog post ist way too short to really go deep on every aspect.
 But, here some best of mistakes in starting transitions, I had the chance to observe.
 All of these „mistakes“ will immediately picked up and felt by employees, just like a sled dog that is forced to make a U-turn.

 A pattern that never works: Big change, now. „Agile for 500 / 5000 people, please!“ Successful transitions start in the small.
 To start in the big is just too complex and hard.
-The following issue alone will kill it: Coming from world of perfect planning, the detailed plan for a big transition will never come into existence.
+The following issue alone will potentially kill it: Coming from world of perfect planning, the detailed plan for a big transition will never come into existence.
 I once heard about a team planning a small, agile pilot for six months.
-Sorry, but: Such a thing, you simply do and the enemy is overthinking it.
+Sorry, but: A small pilot you simply do and the enemy is overthinking it. again, perfection is the enemy of beginning things.

 Another thing that never works: Change without a concrete, palpable trigger!
 We need something which we could not achieve in our normal way of operations.
 This project or that that simply is out of reach within the way we work today.
 So, with a small group of people, going a new way to achieve that is what we want.
 They might have to break some rules, discover new territory – that also means: they need to be protected finding these new ways.
 Because that’s what’s at the core: They will have to do things really differently, otherwise there will be no difference ein outcome, right?
 Now, achieving that formerly unachievable thing is what creates trust in this breaking of rues and finding of new ways.
 These people were actually not crazy.
 And from here on we can build on that success.
 A hint would be googling for e.g. the Kotter change model.

 The topic is encyclopedic (while actually simple if we turn on our empathy).
 How I see it: Transitions are actually fun, if you see it as a process that takes as long as it takes and see the people in the core of it.
 Also, you will not exactly know what’s happening.
 And that you have to embrace.
 If you don’t embrace this, you will fail.
 It is hard problem.
 It takes time.
 It is a process.
 And you can not know what’s coming.
-In hindsight, the example of a company I work in myself as an employee: We worked on the transition for 4-5 years (at least that’s how long I’ve been part of that).
+In hindsight, the example of a company I worked in myself as an employee: We worked on the transition for 4-5 years (at least that’s how long I’ve been part of that).
 Many days were difficult and challenging.
 And there was lots of perceived micro process.
 We were happy, sad, mad.
 We fought, we partied.
 And nothing was easy.
 But looking back after years, what we accomplished was just great.
-The clarity and focus of the company was on a level I don’t see often.
-So, the reward can only be seen in the rear mirror.
+The clarity and focus of the company was on a level I don’t get to see often nowadays.
+So a learning for me is, the reward can only be seen and perceived in the rear mirror.
 Make yourself comfortable with that and enjoy the ride.

 Sisyphos, but happy – as they say.